csstransky/assignment-3-part-2/README.md

 ```

 ```
-IntColumn sc = new IntColumn(14, 4, 14)
+// Querying for all rows with integer values "14" from Column 0 from the DataFrame IntColumn sc = new IntColumn(14, 4, 14)
 BoolColumn bc = new BoolColumn(0, 0, 1);
 DataFrame* df = new DataFrame(sc, bc);